-The IEU Sustainability Guarantee Product is the first pan-European guarantee product in support of the green transition of small enterprises and individuals.
+The Sustainability Guarantee Product is the first pan-European guarantee product in support of the green and sustainable transition of small enterprises.
 It will expand the experience of financial intermediaries in using the EIF Guarantee Products towards this key EU priority.
-Thanks to this intervention, financial intermediaries will be able start their activity in this domain or to further develop their offer to green investments - either by developing new products in this area, or expanding existing products to other green activities which they may not have supported in the past.
+Thanks to this intervention, financial intermediaries will be able start their activity in this domain or to further develop their offer to green and sustainable investments - either by developing new products in this area, or expanding existing products to other green/sustainable activities which they may not have supported in the past.
+In addition, this product is called to set a standard - based on its eligibility framework- for green financing for SMEs and individuals/households across EU 27.

-In addition, all the support activities foreseen alongside the guarantee will create awareness of green financing standards and definitions aligned with the key EU regulatory framework: the EU Taxonomy for Sustainable Finance.
+In addition to the financial support, all the support activities foreseen alongside the guarantee will enable not only the creation of a strong market awareness of green and sustainable finance, but also to build market capacity and know-how in assessing green and sustainable investments, lead to converging green financing standards and definitions across the EU which have been determined in the spirit of the key EU regulatory framework, i.e. the EU Taxonomy for Sustainable Finance.

-Pillar 3 - Market failure or sub-optimal investment situation addressed by the financing or investment operation
+Pillar 3 - Market failure or sub-optimal investment situation addressed by the financing or investment operation (Very Good)

-Pillar 4 - Financial and technical contribution by the implementing partner (Very Good)
+Pillar 4 - Financial and technical contribution by the Implementing Partner (Very Good)